Times Square–42nd Street station: 1930s to 1950s

+As part of a pilot program, the BOT installed three-dimensional advertisements at the Times Square station in late 1948.
+The New York City Transit Authority (NYCTA), the BOT's successor, announced plans in 1956 to add fluorescent lights across the entire Times Square station complex.

 The Flushing Line platforms at Times Square, as well as platforms at all other stations on the Flushing Line with the exception of Queensboro Plaza, were extended in 1955–1956 to accommodate 11-car trains.
 One of the complex's entrances on 43rd Street was closed in 1957 to make way for a Times Square visitor center.
 This entrance was rebuilt next to the information center after numerous protests, and it reopened in July 1958.

 1960s to 1980s

 A new entrance at the southwest corner of Seventh Avenue and 42nd Street opened in 1964, and a shopping arcade within the basement of the Rialto Building was closed in July 1967.
 The BMT station received a minor overhaul in the late 1970s when the MTA fixed the station's structure and the overall appearance, and it repaired staircases and platform edges, removed pedestrian ramps, and replaced lighting.

 By the 1970s, city officials planned to raise funds for a renovation of the Times Square station complex, using sales-tax revenue from materials used in the construction of the New York Marriott Marquis hotel.
 As part of a pilot program to reduce high crime in the New York City Subway system, in May 1981, the MTA spent $500,000 to install CCTV screens at the Columbus Circle subway station.
 The MTA expanded the experiment to the Times Square–42nd Street station in 1983.
 The cameras were deactivated in 1985 after further tests showed that their presence did not help reduce crime.
 The MTA considered transferring 220 CCTV cameras from these stations to token booths at the stations with the most crime.
 On August 1, 1988, the passageway between the IND Eighth Avenue Line station and the IRT/BMT complex was finally placed within fare control.
 The two previously-separate stations had the highest crime rates in the system at the time.